 Becoming a Patient in Texas

-Patients and their caregivers are permitted use and have low-THC cannabis for medical purposes as permitted by prescription.
-Medical cannabis must be purchased from a dispensary in accordance with prescription.
-Patients must suffer from intractable epilepsy.
+In order to use medical cannabis in Texas, patients must suffer from intractable epilepsy.
+Patients and their caregivers are permitted the prescribed use and possession of low-THC cannabis for medical purposes.
+Finally, medical cannabis must be purchased from a dispensary in accordance with prescriptions.

-The amount of low-THC medical cannabis a patient may poses is determined by their physician's prescription.
+The amount of low-THC cannabis a patient may possess is determined by the patient’s prescription.

-The only eligible condition in Texas is intractable epilepsy which has been unresponsive to treatment by at least two FDA-approved drugs.
+The eligible condition in Texas for medical marijuana access is intractable epilepsy, a seizure disorder that has been unresponsive to treatment by at least two FDA-approved drugs.

 Medical cannabis must be purchased from a state licensed dispensing organization according to prescription.

-A patient's prescribed medical cannabis could be dispensed to their legal representative.
-A minor patient must receive a second confirming opinion from another doctor certified to dispense medical cannabis.
+A patient's prescribed medical cannabis could be dispensed to the patient’s legal representative.
+A minor patient must receive two separate opinions from two different doctors certified to dispense medical cannabis.

-Though the application process has not been finalized presumably a patient will only need to receive a prescription from their neurologist, who would then be responsible for submitting that patient's information to the state.
+The application process has not been finalized.
+However a patient is expected to receive a prescription from an authorized physician; and the physician will then be responsible for submitting that patient’s information to the state.

-A physician authorized to prescribe low-THC cannabis if they: are licensed in the state of Texas, dedicate a "significant portion" of their clinical practice to treating epilepsy, is a certified neurologist.
+A physician is authorized to prescribe low-THC cannabis if he or she is licensed in the state of Texas, dedicates a "significant portion" of the clinical practice to treating epilepsy, and is a certified neurologist.

 This law does not include any housing protections.